hanzemeng/ATE_Hook_Remastered/Readme.md

 Below describes the configs:
 * text_box_length_ratio: A real number in (0, 1).
 Determines the length of the textbox.
 A value of 0.5 implies the textbox is half the length of the game window, a value of 1 implies the textbox is the same length of the game window.
 * text_box_bottom_offset: An integer in [0, 300).
 Determines the gap between the bottom of the textbox and the bottom of the game window.
 A value of 0 implies there is no gap; a value of 50 implies the gap is 50 pixels tall.
+* font_name: A string that indicates the font to use when rendering the text.
+The font must be installed in the operating system.
 * font_size: An integer in [0, 64].
 Determines the size of the translated text.
 * font_weight: An integer in {400, 700, 900}.
 Determines the boldness of the text.
 400 is normal, 700 is bold, 900 is heavy.
 * show_text_tag: An integer in {0, 1}.
 If the value is 1, then the top left corner shows the tag of the current sentence.